-1. Limited-time offers and discounts always perform well – so make sure you prepare a special offer for new customers in the run up to major holiday e.g. Black Friday or Christmas (here are some examples of B2B Christmas newsletter subject lines you can use for that;) Get a Newsletter prepared a few templates for special occasions like that:
+1. Limited-time offers and discounts always perform well – so make sure you prepare a special offer for new customers in the run-up to major holidays e.g. Black Friday or Christmas (here are some examples of B2B Christmas newsletter subject lines you can use for that;) Get a Newsletter prepared a few templates for special occasions like that:

 2. Send them ready-to-use assets – send them something they could use if they bought your product or service.
 For instance – if you’re a social media scheduling tool, you could send your subscribers a Social Media Post Calendar for 2020, in an uploadable excel format – that they could directly upload to their social media platforms if they buy a subscription;

 3. Invite your subscribers to a call – invite them to discuss their strategy with you, make sure you give tons of value before you pitch your product;

 4. Create added value by bundling your product – do a joint venture with a complementary product or service to provide more incentive for your subscribers to buy – and send them a time-sensitive offer; including countdowns in your newsletters will make it even more compelling 😉

 B2B email marketing for customer engagement and retention

 So – now you’ve finally made your first sale via your B2B email marketing – congratulations!
 Sadly many companies stop sending their customers newsletters at this stage…which is a big mistake.